How to Apply Sunscreen Correctly: 10 Mistakes You Must Avoid

 5. Applying Sunscreen Right Before Leaving the House

-Tip: Apply sunscreen as the last step in your skincare routine.
-If you're wearing makeup, allow the sunscreen to settle into your skin before applying any products on top.
+Tip: Apply sunscreen as the final step in your skincare routine.
+If you wear makeup, allow the sunscreen to absorb first before layering on other products

 6. Choosing the Wrong Sunscreen Formula for Your Skin Type